-- Ensure that all materials are stored in closed, labeled containers if stored outside, drums should be placed on pallets, away from storm receivers inside storage areas should be located away from floor drains - Eliminate floor drain systems that discharge to storm drains, if possible - Use a pretreatment system to remove contaminants prior to discharge - Reduce stock of materials "on hand" use "first in/first out" management technique - Use the least toxic material (i.e. non hazardous) to perform the work - Install/use secondary containment devices where appropriate - Eliminate wastes by reincorporating coating/solvent mixtures into the original coating material for reuse - Recycle materials if possible, or ensure proper disposal of wastes
+- Ensure that all materials are stored in closed, labeled containers if stored outside, drums should be placed on pallets, away from storm receivers inside storage areas should be located away from floor drains - Eliminate floor drain systems that discharge to storm drains, if possible - Use proper disposal of hazardous waste.
+Make sure waste haulers are licensed. - Reduce stock of materials "on hand" use "first in/first out" management technique - Use the least toxic material (i.e., nonhazardous) to perform the work - Install/use secondary containment devices where appropriate - Eliminate wastes by reincorporating coating/solvent mixtures into the original coating material for reuse - Recycle materials if possible, or ensure proper disposal of wastes